jenasancartier/track-suggester/README.md

   * https://github.com/jenasancartier/track-suggester.git
 2. _Move into the project folder_
 3. _Open index.html in the browser of your choice (preferably Chrome) OR_
-4. _You can simply open the website in your browser with this link:
+4. _You can simply open the website in your browser with this link:_
   *

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs